VCSE Home from Hospital Targeted Investment Fund

 We have published our grants data in the 360Giving Data Standard so that we are as open and transparent as possible about what we are funding.

-Using the 360Giving Data Standard, our Home from Hospital Targeted Investment Fund grants are available as an Excel spreadsheet.
+Using the 360Giving Data Standard, our GM Walking Fund grants are available as an Excel spreadsheet.
 This work is licensed under the Creative Commons Attribution 4.0 International License.
-To view a copy of this license, visit: http://creativecommons.org/licenses/by/4.0/.
+To view a copy of this license, visit: https://creativecommons.org/licenses/by/4.0/.
 This means the data is freely accessible to anyone to be used and shared as they wish.
 The data must be attributed to 10GM.